ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 - Shortest path from one source to all destinations
 - Unweighted graph, can be cyclic/acyclic both

 The idea is to use a modified version of BFS instead of Dijkstra.
 As we do not have any weights attatched, the BFS can run in O(V + E) time as a priority queue won't be needed.
-The remaining basic steps are simialr to Djikstra for storing and updating distances and parents.
+The remaining basic steps are simialr to Dijkstra for storing and updating distances and parents.

 The code is as follows:
 ```java